Beachcombing, sightseeing, sunbathing

 From Esperanza, go west toward Colmado Robin (a small store & bar on the right side of the road).
 Stop for supplies, or just drive on by until you get to the T; turn left onto 201.

 Follow it around past Oro Vieques and Playa Negra and keep going west past the Vieques Gun Club.
 Enjoy the views on the way.

 When you reach the next T in the road, take another left and follow the road downhill to Playa Grande, turning right onto the road along the beach.
-Park in the widened pullout areas.
+Park in any widened pullout area.

-Controlled by U.S. Fish and Wildlife, Playa Grande is a mile long, gently curving strand of golden sand which is fully exposed to the expanse of the Caribbean Sea.
+Controlled by U.S. Fish and Wildlife, Playa Grande is a mile long, slightly curving strand of golden sand which is fully exposed to the expanse of the Caribbean Sea.

-There is some shade here, under the coconut palms.
+There is some shade in various places, under the coconut palms.